comprobo25/comprobo25.github.io/in-class/day15.md

 If you are running your computer vision project on the simulator, you should not need to do camera calibration; as Gazebo does not inject distortion into the image.
 However if you for some reason wanted to do this, here are a few resources:

 * <a-no-proxy href="http://gazebosim.org/tutorials?tut=camera_distortion&cat=sensors"> Gazebo article on creating distortion </a-no-proxy>
-* A <a-no-proxy href="https://github.com/oKermorgant/calibration_gazebo"> github repo </a-no-proxy> for camera calibration in Gazebo (note that we haven't had a chance to try this yet.
-No guarantees.)
+* A <a-no-proxy href="https://github.com/oKermorgant/calibration_gazebo"> github repo </a-no-proxy> for camera calibration in Gazebo (note that we haven't had a chance to try this yet.)

-If you want to work with real Neatos in the future, or want to calibrate a different camera (e.g. your webcam) here is the <a-no-proxy href="http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration"> ROS documentation on camera calibration. </a-no-proxy> Note that you'll need a checkerboard.
+If you want to work with real Neatos in the future, or want to calibrate a different camera (e.g. your webcam):
+* <a-no-proxy href="http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration"> ROS tutorial on monocular camera calibration </a-no-proxy>
+* <a-no-proxy href="http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration"> ROS tutorial on stereo camera calibration </a-no-proxy>

+Note that you'll need checkerboards!

+## Additional Resources

+* An article on <a-no-proxy href="https://www.ri.cmu.edu/pub_files/pub2/willson_reg_1993_1/willson_reg_1993_1.pdf"> What is the Center of an Image? </a-no-proxy>
+* <a-no-proxy href="https://www.youtube.com/watch?v=nOQvjG7Jbao"> Youtube lecture on pinhole camera model </a-no-proxy>